WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 * Straighten out the logic of the article together
-* I will try to solve my problem of Githubfirst.
+* I will try to solve my problem of Github first.
   If there is something I could not solve, I hope I could ask you then
+  * KW: I think it makes more sense for me to show you what I'm expecting rather than have you struggle on your own!!
+  Ping me a meeting time and we can work together.

+KW: Great stuff - Let's find a time to chat GitHub.
+Well done on all the writing for the registered report.

 _________
 ### Date: 19 July 2019